andrewvaughan/template-core/.github/CONTRIBUTING.md

 ##### Commit message title

-The commit message title of all Primary Commit Messages messages **must** follow this format to both trigger automation workflows and to ensure proper changelog generation:
+The commit message title of all Primary Commit Messages **must** follow this format to both trigger automation workflows and to ensure proper changelog generation:

 ```text